meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.

 -   A minor issue, but the fact there is a lot of disagreement on this point reveals how much people differ on how to do even basic reasoning about human biochemistry.
 How then can I trust anyone?
-How can the field proceed to start settling bigger, more interesting hypotheses?
+How can the field proceed to start settling bigger, more interesting hypotheses when seemingly every other representant for the field says &ldquo;hey drink more water, that coffee isnt hydrating you, you&rsquo;re dehydrated&rdquo;?
     -   At least this becomes a litmus test: if a writer says coffee does not hydrate, they&rsquo;re a huckster who did no homework and you&rsquo;d best avoid their book.

+As far as I can tell, this stems from a misunderstanding of the term &ldquo;diuretic&rdquo;.
+Diuretic literally means &ldquo;something that makes you pee&rdquo;.
+Problem is, plain water is itself a diuretic.
+Drink more water, pee more, right?
+For us to usefully talk about diuretics, there is a second meaning to the term: something that by chemical means stimulates your body to pee more *despite not supplying water*.
+Coffee does have some of this chemical effect, which is where I got the 99% figure from, but it&rsquo;s almost nothing.
+The water content even of strong coffee absolutely overwhelms this small effect.

 <a id="orgf5626f7"></a>